 Patients with CRPS will face significant quality of life consequences as this pain syndrome dramatically alters their lives as well as the lives of their families and friends.
-In 2000, noted researcher Bradley S. Galer of the Department of Pain Medicine and Palliative Care, Beth Israel Medical Center in New York wrote in the Journal of pain and symptom management (2) that a majority of patients felt that symptoms of CRPS caused “substantial interference” with general activities (74%), mood (74.2%), mobility (67.7%), normal work (74.2%), relations (64.5%), sleep (67.7%), and social activities (74.2%).
+In 2000, noted researcher Bradley S. Galer of the Department of Pain Medicine and Palliative Care, Beth Israel Medical Center in New York wrote in the Journal of Pain and Symptom Management (4) that a majority of patients felt that symptoms of CRPS caused “substantial interference” with general activities (74%), mood (74.2%), mobility (67.7%), normal work (74.2%), relations (64.5%), sleep (67.7%), and social activities (74.2%).

 The migraine headache – “CRPS of the brain” – diagnostic tool?

 One of the challenges patients with CRPS face is a true diagnosis.
-Many patients, such as yourself, have spent years on trying to get a diagnosis so they can get some type of treatment that may help.
-The problem currently is a lack of an understanding criteria for making a diagnosis or that doctors are even aware enough that this criteria even exists.
-In this section we will review an understanding of the diagnostic criteria for CRPS and then introduce research concerning migraines.
+Many patients, such as yourself, have spent years trying to get a diagnosis so they can get some type of treatment that may help.
+The problem currently is a lack of understanding criteria for making a diagnosis or that doctors are even aware enough that this criterion even exists.
+In this section, we will review an understanding of the diagnostic criteria for CRPS and then introduce research concerning migraines.
 Migraine headache is a frequent problem we see in CRPS and cervical spine instability patients.
-Migraine may be the missing link to understanding treatment of CRPS.
+Migraine may be the missing link to understanding the treatment of CRPS.

-Researchers and doctors have tried to come up with a diagnostic criteria for CRPS.
-Currently, the most widely accepted clinical diagnostic criteria is the Budapest criteria.
+Researchers and doctors have tried to come up with diagnostic criteria for CRPS.
+Currently, the most widely accepted clinical diagnostic criteria are the Budapest criteria.
 If you are reading this article and have been diagnosed with CRPS, it was likely based on this checklist of symptoms: (This criteria appears in the appendix of a review article from researchers in the United Kingdom.
-“A randomised placebo-controlled Phase III multicentre trial: low-dose intravenous immunoglobulin treatment for long-standing complex regional pain syndrome (LIPS trial).”(3)
+“A randomized placebo-controlled Phase III multicentre trial: low-dose intravenous immunoglobulin treatment for long-standing Complex Regional Pain Syndrome (LIPS trial).”(5)

 - Continuing pain, which is disproportionate to any inciting event. (you have more pain than the initial injury should be causing).